makhomed/nftables-tool/README.rst

-nftables-tools (version 1.0.0)
+nftables-tools (version 1.2.0)
 ==============================

-Generate /etc/sysconfig/nftables-allowed-ipv6.conf
+Generate /etc/sysconfig/nftables-allowed-ipv4.conf and /etc/sysconfig/nftables-allowed-ipv6.conf

+By default, include to list of allowed IPv4 addresses only Cloudflare IPv4 addresses.

 By default, include to list of allowed IPv6 addresses only Cloudflare IPv6 addresses.

-But, also it is possible to add extra IPv6 subnets in CIDR notation via command line.
+But, also it is possible to add extra IPv4 and/or IPv6 subnets in CIDR notation via command line.

 Installation
 ------------